elibar-uk/CV/README.md

 ####Completely unrelated experience

-Throughout my life I worked with a few jazz orchestras and bands; was involved in music production also as a talent scout for singers; done freelance marketing for restaurants chain and a property development company for Russia and CIS counties.
+Throughout my life I worked with a few jazz orchestras and bands; was involved in music production also as a talent scout; done freelance marketing for restaurant chain and property development projects in Russia and CIS countries.
 With all that I managed to pay for all my education without taking a single loan.

 ## <a name="Interests">Interests</a>